 Luckily new trends, such as an emphasis on collaboration and individual choices – also offer novel opportunities.
 At Mita International Brain Center, we’ve found that to change how you learn or lead can also expand innovative opportunities, for a greater number of people.

-Leading by building shared communities of passion, is just one example, but a potentially powerful one for folks who struggled from diminished opportunities to develop new talents and contribute to a shared vision.
+Leading by building shared communities of passion offers potentially powerful tools for folks who struggled from diminished opportunities to develop new talents and contribute to a shared vision.

 Luckily, we now know much more about how the human brain works when interest, commitment and passion for growth enter the leadership and learning mix.